pdf-raku/PDF-Class-raku/README.md

 # perl6-PDF-DOM

 PDF::DOM is a set of intermediate Perl 6 classes for structured manipulation of PDF documents.

-It's goal is to implement a subset of the classes described in the PDF 1.7 Specification for general PDF development.
+These classes are based on document objects described in the PDF 1.7 Specification.

 ```
 use v6;